-Here are the top 10 reasons why learning and development (L+D) professionals should earn our master’s degree in organizational performance and workplace learning (OPWL) and graduate certificates.
+Here are the top 10 reasons why learning and development (L+D) professionals should earn a Master of Science in Organizational Performance and Workplace Learning (OPWL) or graduate certificates.

 1. You learn from practitioner-oriented courses.